Skip to main content

 StructuralModel

-The central object.
+The central object within a project.
 A StructuralModel holds all nodes, members, supports, materials, sections, loads, load cases, and load combinations.
-After analysis, it also holds the AnalysisResultSet.
+After analysis, it also holds results.

 StructuralModel